CiscoPr/SGI/tp3/README.md

   <figcaption align="center">Fig.01 - Interaction </figcaption>
 </figure>

-Additional notes on visual interaction: The hud besides representing textual daata, it also shows information on the players status, for instance, if the player is outside of the track, the hud will display a yellow arrow besides the speed indicator representing the slow down effect.
+Additional notes on visual interaction: The hud besides representing textual data, it also shows information on the players status, for instance, if the player is outside of the track, the hud will display a yellow arrow besides the speed indicator representing the slow down effect.
 When the player catchs a speed boost power-up, the hud will display a green arrow besides the speed indicator representing the speed boost effect.
 The hud also displays a timer which is used to represent the time left for the power-up or obstacle effect to end.

 ## Screenshots